varya/varya.github.com/content/pages/1--design-systems/what-is-a-design-system/index.md

 <comp-project-roles role="developer" side="left"></comp-project-roles>[
 Design systems are often understood as libraries of components.
 In this regard, the developers are seeing the system mostly from this perspective.
-Developers would like to have documentaion for every component, examples of usage and maybe explanation of the implementation details.
+Developers would like to have documentation for every component, examples of usage and maybe explanation of the implementation details.
 Apart from that, they would need information related to the whole system.
 Such as release notes, instructions for linking the library to the project, etc. For contribution, they need to know what is the library code style and contribution policy.
 To give feedback, they need the contact information of the design system team and/or access to relevant boards or chats.